jp-hathway/tic-tac-toe/README.md

 # tic-tac-toe

-This is a react app, that I am building to learn React
+This is a react app, that I am building to learn React.